SahajSJain/MyTwoPhaseKo/README.md

 ## Future Plans
  Full Navier Stokes solution.
 We pretty much have everything we need in calculators.
  Implement an RK4 based timestepping procedure.
+ Test with CUDA (not done yet)

 ## Requirements